cipherblack/video_downloader/README.md

    pip install -r requirements.txt
    ```

-5. Configure the settings in the `config.py` file:
+5. Configure the settings in the main file:
    - Enter the **API Token** for your Telegram bot.
    - Specify the **Admin IDs** and **Owner ID**.
    - Specify the **admin_id** like @deviloer and **channle_id** like @durov.